FidgetCube/HackTheBox_writeups/sherlocks/lockpick/readme.md

 [^top](#top)
 ## Solution

+### Goals
+Goals:
++ Reverse the ransomware binary
+  + identify the encryption key
+  + identify the encryption algorithm (and possible i/v)
+  + answer some of the challenge questions based on ransomware behaviour
++ Decrypt the files using the identified encryption key
+  + answer the rest of the questions requiring the decrypted files

 I started by downloading the challenge files and unzipping them.
 We are presented with a bunch of encrypted files located in a folder called `/forela-criticaldata`, with Forela being the name of the ficticious company in the challenge description.

 ![image](https://github.com/user-attachments/assets/66326d47-ac7f-499e-af4f-56bf16abe094)